genthr333/dumbways-finaltask/README.md

 <p alig"center"> <img src="5/prod.png" widthn=="700" alt="command"> </p>

-by merging and pushing to the Production branch, I ensured that the latest stable features and security patches were seamlessly deployed to the production servers. this step completes the development lifecycle, moving the application from testing to a fully operational state, accessible via the production domains with full https encryption and integrated monitoring
+by merging and pushing to the Production branch, i ensured that the latest stable features and security patches were seamlessly deployed to the production servers. this step completes the development lifecycle, moving the application from testing to a fully operational state, accessible via the production domains with full https encryption and integrated monitoring

 ## 9. Monitoring & Alerting System